 2. Special rules for students and schoolchildren

 The fact that a person is attending a university or school does not automatically mean that they have transferred their normal residence.
-Thus, driving licences obtained by students and schoolchildren in their home country while studying in the Federal Republic of Germany are valid here.
-In addition, students and schoolchildren from other Member States can obtain a driving licence in the Federal Republic of Germany if they are resident here for at least six months.
+Thus, driving licences obtained by students in their home country while studying in the Federal Republic of Germany are valid here.
+However, students and schoolchildren from other Member States can also obtain a driving licence in the Federal Republic of Germany if they are resident here for at least six months.

 The same applies to persons who have their normal residence in the Federal Republic of Germany if they attend a university or school in another Member State for at least six months.

 The requirements that have to be met before a driving licence can be issued are becoming increasingly similar throughout the European Union.
 Nevertheless, there are still differences regarding the conditions that have to be met before a driving licence is issued for the first time or before a driving licence is renewed after a period of disqualification.
 For instance, the current EU Driving Licence Directive only requires Member States to implement “minimum standards” of physical and mental fitness.
 In addition, the fact that there are variations in driver training and testing means that there are different conditions in the individual Member States that do not always meet the requirements in all Member States.

 Ensuring a safe and smooth flow of traffic is one of the main objectives of the Federal Government’s transport policy.
 “Driving licence tourism”, which undermines the aforementioned objective by circumventing rules and regulations, is still a serious problem in Germany.
 Time and again, persons whom the German authorities deem to be unfit to operate a motor vehicle attempt to circumvent the driver fitness requirements applicable in Germany by acquiring a driving licence in another Member State.